 Adjustable proportioning valves are essentially pressure reducing valves and are often utilized in disc / drum, disc / disc and drum / drum braking systems.
-The valve is used to control front-to-rear brake pressure bias and will work for all types of vehicles.
-Install this valve between the distribution block and the rear flex hose in the front-to rear rigid brake line.
+Their main purpose is to fine-tune front-to-rear brake pressure bias to prevent early lock-up.
+The valve is placed in-line on the rear brake line.
+If used with a distribution block, it will be placed after the block.
 Always use tube wrenches to tighten fittings properly.
 Final settings of this valve will depend on your particular vehicle, and individual preference.